srollyson/Net-Async-WAMP/README.md

     $ dzil build

-You can then test the distribution via:
+You can also test the distribution via:

     $ dzil test